sdiehl/wiwinwlh/tutorial.md

 ------------------------------

-Since the release of GHC 7.8, type holes, or pattern wildcards, allow underscores as standins for actual values.
+Since the release of GHC 7.8, type holes, or pattern wildcards, allow underscores as stand-ins for actual values.
 They may be used either in declarations or in type signatures.

 Type holes are useful in debugging of incomplete programs.
 By placing an